 What are Grants?

-Grants are monetary donations made by organizations such as businesses, community groups, or foundations.
+Grants are monetary donations from businesses, community groups, or foundations.
 These donations are made to facilitate specific aims or functions that a PTA might want to work towards, such as equipping students with relevant technology for virtual learning, providing them with more STEM opportunities, or furthering the skill development of PTA or PTO leadership.

 In all cases, the purpose of a grant must correlate with the PTA’s use of the funds.
-For instance, if the grant is provided to improving PTA leadership skills, then the grant must be used to do so.
+For instance, if the grant is provided to improve PTA leadership skills, then the grant must be used to do so.
 In many cases, if grant money is not used for the pre-decided purpose, problems arise where the PTA may be held accountable and asked to return the given money and denied future assistance.
-Since grants are usually not a small donation, the process to acquire them is thorough, which is why it’s important to put in the effort.
+Since grants are usually not small donations, the process to acquire them is thorough, so it’s important to put in the effort.

 Grant Proposals – the Ins and Outs

-Knowing how to go about requesting a grant is important, but it is equally important to know what goes into a grant proposal.
-That is, what is it that you can put down on paper that will raise the chances of you receiving that much-needed donation?
+Knowing how to request a grant is important, but knowing what goes into a grant proposal is equally important.
+What can you put down on paper that will raise the chances of you receiving that much-needed donation?
 Every good grant proposal should include at least the following:

 A brief introduction about your PTA and its aims

 An outline of the project in question and how it adds to the community

 Statistical and other research data that backs up your chosen project and its predicted effect